ON-LINE Self-Study Flash Videos With Templates and Materials, Available On-Demand

 The primary union for crew

-is the International Theatrical & Stage Employees - known by everyone in film production as IATSE (Eye-At-See).
+is the International Association Theatrical & Stage Employees - known by everyone in film production as IATSE (Eye-At-See).

 The appropriate pages